ravi-rajakumar/Zombie-Simulator/README.md

 - herding: tendency to gravitate to one's own kind
 - queueing: used here to describe tendency to follow in same direction as those around you
 - zombie brain-eating success rate: zombies' average likelihood to completely consume victims' brains, preventing them from coming back as a zombie

+## Observations

+- Some queueing behavior emerges on its own via herding + field of vision
+- Human sucess rate (zombie extinction rate) greatly increased with the addition of idling
+- Humans exhibit different crowding behaviors given different scales and densities.
+In larger-scale simulations they tend to idle for longer.